 You can eat one serving of wild salmon every day if you serve it with other veggies and good sources of fiber.
 But like everything else, moderation is the key.

 Ideally, baking will retain its vitamin D levels and frying will lose some amount of vitamin.
-But as long as you do not over fry or overcook Salmon, it is still a good source of protein and fat.
-This recipe limits the frying time to maximum of 5-7 minutes.
+But as long as you do not over-fry or overcook Salmon, it is still a good source of protein and fat.
+This recipe limits the frying time to a maximum of 5-7 minutes.

 When we visited our health coach last year, she looked at our already healthy eating habits but suggested replacing red meat and chicken with fish instead.
 No matter how much we try, we end up sitting at a desk for more than 8 hours a day.

-There is only so much work-out we can do, especially in winters.
+There is only so much work-out we can do, especially in winter.
 Since Salmon contains fewer calories than chicken.

 Since it has high protein content, it helps regular the hormones that control your appetite.